 Benzodiazepines Another class of medications, benzodiazepines (including Klonopin, Xanax and Ativan), is sometimes prescribed for short-term management of severe symptoms, “if somebody has social phobia or panic symptoms so severe that she can’t leave her house,” for example, Dr. Moore says.
 They can also be used occasionally.
 “For example, if somebody with a fear of flying travels a couple of times a year, a dose before a flight can be helpful,” she explains.

 The main concern with the ongoing use of benzodiazepines is physical dependence and addiction, Moore says.
 With prolonged use, you may find you need to increase the dosage to achieve the same effect, she explains.
 And anti-anxiety medications now are playing an outsize role in overdose deaths.
 Deaths related to benzodiazepines — like Valium and Xanax that are used to treat anxiety, panic disorders and insomnia — rose from 1,135 in 1999 to 11,537 in 2017, according to the National Institute on Drug Abuse.
 For these reasons, it is best to use them only occasionally or, if daily, for no more than three to four months, she says.
+Additionally, in October 2023, researchers found that the efficacy of Xanax XR, a commonly used benzodiazepine, was inflated by more than 40% in clinical trials.
+“This study will reinforce being cautious about starting a prescription,” a study author said.

 Benzodiazepines may also interfere with the production of testosterone, a hormone important for sexual desire in women as well as men.
 The sexual problems most frequently associated with benzodiazepines are diminished orgasms, pain during intercourse, ED and ejaculation problems, according to AARP.